-Units: 3.00 - UC:CSU 3.00 hours lecture weekly A comparative survey of Asian civilizations from the nineteenth century to the present.
-China and Japan will be emphasized, with additional discussion of surrounding areas such as Korea, India and Southeast Asia.
-Important themes will include western imperialism, nationalist movements, Asian countries' involvement in World War II, the establishment of communist regimes in several Asian countries, efforts at economic modernization, and developments in art and literature.
+Survey of Asian civilizations from the nineteenth century to the present.
+The multifaceted nature of modern China and Japan will be addressed, as will Korean, India, and Southeast Asia.
+Among the phenomena to be addressed are western imperialism, nationalist movements, Asian affairs during World War II, communist regimes, economic modernization, and cultural trends.